AdobeDocs/experience-manager-65.en/help/assets/best-practices-for-optimizing-the-quality-of-your-images.md

 Image sharpening is the most complex aspect of controlling images on your website, and where many mistakes are made.
 Take the time to learn more about how sharpening and unsharp masking works in AEM by referring to the following helpful resources:

-Best practices white paper [Sharpening images in Adobe Scene7 Publishing System and on Image Server](/help/assets/assets/sharpening_images.pdf) applies to AEM as well.
+Best practices white paper [Sharpening images in Adobe Dynamic Media Classic](/help/assets/assets/sharpening_images.pdf) applies to AEM as well.

 <!-- To be reviewed and updated: Broken link.
 See also [Sharpening an image with unsharp mask](https://helpx.adobe.com/photoshop/atv/cs6-tutorials/sharpening-an-image-with-unsharp-mask.html). -->